 Here are some helpful facts about Segways that will shed some light on the popularity, usage, and potential risks involved with riding these high-tech scooters.
-Facts like these insurance companies calculate when they write policies and offer specific coverage to consumers.
+Facts like these are used in insurance companies calculations when they write policies and offer specific coverage to consumers.

-- The estimated number of Segways worldwide is approximately 80,000
+- The estimated number of Segways worldwide is about 80,000.

 - The Segway’s top speed is about 12.5 mph – about 3 times faster than human walking speed.